 Elemental rituals: Another idea is to focus on each element for a moon (air, fire, water, earth.)
 This can be a good way to get started with linked esbat rituals, or a wonderful thing to return to each year as you learn more.

 Astrological work:Each full moon and new moon falls in a particular astrological sign, and each of these signs puts their own stamp on the energies of that particular moon.
-I particularly like the ideas at the MoonCircles site for inspiration on the astrological front.
-(They don’t require you know a lot of astrology, though it’ll be helpful to recognise the basic ideas of the signs.)
+Many sites have approaches to these.

 Cultural and seasonal focus: Many places have a cultural cycle of each moon, often closely linked to the seasons.
 You see this in names like “Corn Moon” or “Salmon Moon” or “Wolf Moon”.
 While you want to avoid appropriating a particular native culture, it can be good to look at the food traditions of people who lived in your area (both indigenous tribes, and settlers) and see what foods come into season where you are.
 Come up with your own names and connections!